 It is easy to say “style'', but it takes a lifetime to develop one. /Jūlijs Madernieks/

-Due to the state of emergency announced by the Latvian government, the Latvian National Museum of Art is closed till 25 January 2021.
+Due to the safery measures initiated by the Latvian government to reduce the spread of Covid-19, the structural units of the Latvian National Museum of Art are closed.
 To learn more about Jūlijs Madernieks' work and life download the educational material HERE.

 An innovator, a reformer, a mentor to young artists, and looking back – one of the first professional Latvian designers.
 “Ornament adorner”, “the sage of drawing”, and “an outstanding nonconformist” – by the words of his contemporaries.
 Jūlijs Madernieks (1870–1955) has paved the way for the advancement of Latvian design by creating significant public interiors, working in print graphics, applied graphics, and graphical works of art.
 He was also a talented teacher and art critic.
 The creative team of the exhibition reveals the universal diapason of master’s oeuvre and his diverse heritage from the perspective of the 21st century introducing the viewer to the designs of Madernieks’ ornamental compositions and textiles, furniture projects, and examples of decorative graphics.